bupt-nlp/get-fast-with-nlp-models/README.md

 - Process your data to the file format

-> this is the sequence labeling task model, so if you process your data to the file format, you can fed the file to our model at free.
-And the model will return the specific format file to you.
-The following is the format of the input file
+> This is the sequence labeling task model, so if you process your data to the file format, you can fed the file to our model at free.
+The model will return the specific format file to you.
+>
+> The following is the format of the input file

 ```shell
 token1 token2 token3 ... tokenn\tlabel1 label2 label3 ... labeln